splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 .. _metrics-dimensions-mts:

 ************************************************************************
-Metadata: Dimensions, custom properties, and tags
+Metadata: Dimensions, custom properties, tags, and attributes
 ************************************************************************

 .. meta::
     :description: Learn about the differences between dimensions, custom properties, and tags in Splunk Observability Cloud.

-Data comes into Splunk Observability Cloud as data points associated with a metric name and additional metadata.
+Splunk Observability Cloud data comes associated with additional metadata:

-Observability Cloud has the following types of metadata:

 .. list-table::
   :header-rows: 1
-  :widths: 25 50 25
+  :widths: 20 50 15 15
   :width: 100

-  * - :strong:`Metadata`
+  * - :strong:`Name`
     - :strong:`Description`
+    - :strong:`Data type`
     - :strong:`Format`
   * - Dimensions
-    - Sent in with metric time series (MTS) at the time of ingest to add context to the metrics.
+    - Sent in with metric time series (MTS) at the time of ingest to add context to metrics.
+    - Infrastructure metric
     - Key-value pair
   * - Custom properties
     - Applied to metric dimensions after ingest to add context to the metrics.
+    - Infrastructure metric
     - Key-value pair
   * - Tags
     - Labels or keywords applied to metric dimensions and custom properties after ingest.
+    - Infrastructure metric
     - String
-  * - Attributes
+  * - Attributes or span tags
+    - Annotation to carry information about the operation being tracked.
-    - ???
+    - APM metric, span
-    - String
+    - Key-value pair

 * To find and edit your metadata, use the Metadata Catalogue.
 Learn more at :ref:`metadata-catalog`.
 * To link metadata to other resources, see how in :ref:`link-metadata-to-content`.